 February 29, 1968 – The Kerner Commission concludes that America is moving toward two societies, one Black, one white – separate and unequal.

-April 4, 1968 – Dr. King is assassinated in Memphis, Tenn., and riots break out in cities nationwide.
+April 4, 1968 – Dr. King is assassinated in Memphis, Tennessee, and riots break out in cities nationwide.

 April 11, 1968 – President Johnson signs the Civil Rights Act of 1968 (Fair Housing Act).

 October 16, 1968 – During their medal ceremony in the Olympic Stadium in Mexico City, African American athletes Tommie Smith and John Carlos each raised a black-gloved fist during the playing of the U.S. national anthem, The Star-Spangled Banner.